analogdevicesinc/MAX78xxx-RefDes/maxrefdes178_doc/README.md

-- If all three firmware update are successfull.
+- If all three firmware update are successful.
 Device will restart with selected demo.

   ![](bl_step5.jpg)